 by Chin Ce

-While the north with its feudal structure, nevertheless, maintained marginal lead in groundnut production, the sophisticated west was to excel in cocoa exports, and the enterprising east was the reserve of sprawling palm oil plantations for which the emerging Malaysia nation came to borrow a seed.
+While the north with its feudal structure maintained marginal lead in groundnut production, the sophisticated west was to excel in cocoa exports, and the enterprising east was the reserve of sprawling palm oil plantations for which the emerging Malaysia nation came to borrow a seed.

-Those years of 1956-1966 marked the golden age of Nigerian economic and political history, necessitating present strident calls to restructure the debilitated federation along the original vision of the nation’s founding fathers, a call desperately resisted by the parasites of a fascist ‘Nigeria’ currently led by President Muhammadu Buhari and his fistful of adherents at state and federal assemblies.
+Those years of 1956-1966 may have marked the golden age of Nigerian economic and political development, now necessitating strident calls to restructure the debilitated federation along the original vision of the nation’s founding fathers, a call desperately resisted by proponents of fascist nationhood currently led by President Buhari and his fistful of adherents at state and federal assemblies.

-It is still a subject of much consternation that the military putsch of 1966 brought in a general Ironsi to the table, and he deemed it expedient in his ‘six-foot of foolishness'(1) to annex the regions and foist a strange form of centralism that was typical of poor military education in political economy, which never sees beyond the force of command and violence for solution.
+It is still a subject of general consternation that the military putsch of 1966 brought in an Ironsi to the table, and he deemed it expedient in his ‘six-foot of foolishness'(1) to annex the regions and foist a strange form of centralism that was typical of poor military education in political solutions that hardly reasons beyond the force of command and violence.

-Although strictly of buccaneer mentality during his brief megalomaniac era, Ironsi’s abolition of the regions was in itself thievery and rape of the Nigerian constitutional federation, having set the stage for the wild state of centralised looting by blood thirsty vampires in his wake.
+Strictly of buccaneer mentality during his brief megalomaniac era, Ironsi’s abolition of the regions proved a thievery of the Nigerian constitutional federalism, having set the stage for the wild state of centralised looting by blood thirsty vampires in his wake.

 With Ironsi’s execution came a meretricious jack named colonel Gowon.
-His emergence was a worse form of thievery in military hierarchy, resulting to his colleague, colonel Ojukwu of the eastern region, refusing to recognize him.
+His was a worse form of thievery in hierarchy, resulting to his colleague, colonel Ojukwu of the eastern region, refusing to recognize him as head of state.

-Then overnight, by sheer northern audacity, the uneducated co conspirator was made general to command civil war police action against the east, which had opted not to rejoin a federation that had assumed unitarian tyranny.
+Then overnight, by sheer audacity, the uneducated co conspirator was made general to command civil war police action against the easterners who had opted not to rejoin a federation that had assumed unitarian tyranny.

 After the war, oil exportation began and this man felt money was not the problem with Nigeria but how to spend it.
 Consequently the general ran a mendacious military, a slew of corrupt bureaucrats and an injudicious government that neglected agriculture.